gluap/gcode_cflow/README.rst

 **This will be detrimental to print quality of small details:**
 This will only be useful (if at all) for large models with long edges.
-At high feed rates even with high accelerations above 4000 mm/s², acceleration from zero to the desired feed rate takes a few mm.
-So for models and details below a few mm this will actually be detrimental to print quality causing over-extrusion.
+At high feed rates even with high accelerations above 4000 mm/s², acceleration from zero to x/y feeds of 100 and above mm/s takes a few mm.
+So for models and details below a few mm this compensation will actually be detrimental to print quality by causing over-extrusion during acceleration and deceleration.

 Implemented in firmware this shortcoming could be avoided because during motion planning the exact extruder speed is always known.